JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 The *Node Query System* focuses on using utility functions to score and filter any type of Godot nodes.
 They answer the question "What is the *best node for the job*?".
 Use the NQS when you want to choose the best tile to move to, the biggest threat to attack, the best healing item to consume, for example.

+## Example use cases for nodes

+All the AI node types in Utility AI GDExtension can be used to create AI behaviours.
+However, each type has their strengths which make them better suited for certain use cases.

+The **Agent Behaviours** and the **State Tree** are higher-level structures that define states or high-level behaviours.
+They use rules or scoring to select the appropriate state/behaviour, like *idle*, *patrol*, *attack* or *flee*. **State Trees** can also be used for any other state management, like menus and other systems.

+The **Behaviour Tree** nodes are best suited for task-oriented and reactive AI behaviour.
+A behaviour tree is a *plan* for realizing a specific goal, for example *moving to a target position* or *entering a building*.
+It is easy to build fallback plans using behaviour trees, for example *entering a building* may be done by first trying to go in through the front door, and if that fails, trying the window instead.

+Agent Behaviours and Behaviour Trees are not built with the idea of directly jumping from a node to another.
+If you have such a need, the you should use a **State tree**.

+A practical way of using these systems together is to use either Agent Behaviours or a State Tree to choose a high-level state.
+When a state or a behaviour requires more complex logic, use a behaviour tree to realize the logic.
+This keeps the state management out of the behaviour trees and makes them smaller, and on the other hand allows the Behaviours/States to focus on the "bigger picture" and care less about the details or complexities of how the goal of the Behaviour/State is achieved.

 # Agent Behaviours

 ## Agent behaviour nodes